Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

-Since the FLAME and HMDB51 datasets do not include manually annotated wildfire localization, we utilize the Fire \& Smoke Dataset~\cite{akhtamov2023fire} to evaluate the performance of our method in fire source localization.
-This dataset, published by Azimjon Akhtamov, an AI researcher at Chungbuk National University (CBNU), South Korea, contains over 17,000 images covering fire and smoke in various environments, including urban, forest, industrial, and indoor settings.
+Since the FLAME and HMDB51 datasets do not include manually annotated wildfire localization, we utilize the Fire \& Smoke Detection Dataset~\cite{akhtamov2023fire} to evaluate the performance of our method in fire source localization.
+This dataset, published by Azimjon Akhtamov, an AI researcher at Chungbuk National University (CBNU), South Korea, contains over 17,000 images covering fire and smoke in various environments, including urban, forest, industrial, and indoor settings, and the detailed usage statistics for this dataset are shown in TABLE~\ref{tab:dataset}.
 It is well-suited for tasks related to early wildfire detection and Earth hazard monitoring.